WugtheFlunk/afcclient/README.md

 afcclient
 =========

-A simple CLI interface to AFC via libimobiledevice.
+A simple CLI interface to AFC via libimobiledevice by Eric Monti.
+Adapted to run on Ubuntu 22.10, Linux 6.2.12 x86_64 (2023) using particular versions of various dependencies as part of a broader project by WugtheFlunk.
+See LICENSE.txt for further details.

-## Requirements
+## Requirements - TBD

 - libimobiledevice (v 1.1.5+)
   https://github.com/libimobiledevice/libimobiledevice